-"We're in no great danger from Indians," went on Arthur thoughtfully, "or from anything else that I know of except one thing."
+"We're in no great danger from Indians," went 66 Arthur thoughtfully, "or from anything else that I know of-except one thing."
 "What is that?" asked Estelle quickly.

-Aithur shook his head and led her back toward the skyscraper, which was now thronged with the people from all the floors who had come down to the ground and were standing excitedly about the con- Arthur left Estelle to one of the corners.
+Arthur shook his head and led her back toward the skyscraper, which was now thronged with the He looked into one or two of the tents and found beopte from all the floors who had come down to the Arthur led Estelle to one of the corners.

-Italk to this crowd."
+talk to this crowd."
 He pushed his way through until he could reach the confectionery and news-stand in the main hallway.
 Here he climbed up on the counter and shouted: "People, listen to me!
 I'm going to tell you what's happened!"
 In an instant there was dead silence.
 He found himself the center of a sea of white faces, every one contorted with fear and anxiety.
 "To begin with," he said confidently, "there's nothing to be afraid of.
 We're going to get back to where we started from!
 I don't know how, yet, but we'll do it.
 Don't get frightened.
 Now I'll tell you what's happened."
 He rapidly sketched out for them, in words as simple as he could make them, his theory that a flaw in the rock on which the foundations rested had developed and let the skyscraper sink, not downward, but into the Fourth Dimension.

-"I'm an engineer," he finished.
-"What nature can do, we can imitate.
-Nature let us into this hole.
-We'll climb out.
+"I'm an engineer," he finished, "What nature can do, we can imitate.
+Nature let us into this hole, We'll climb out.
 In the mean time, matters are serious.
 We needn't be afraid of not getting back.
 We'll do that.
 What we've got to fight is-starvation!"
-Planning For the Food-Supply got to beat it," Arthur continued doggedly.
+Planning For the Food-Supply "TY TE'VE got to fight starvation, and we've got to beat it," Arthur continued doggedly.
 "I'm telling you this now because I want you to begin right at the beginning and pitch in to help.
 We have very little food and a lot of us to eat it.
 First, I want some volunteers to help with rationing.
 Next, I want every ounce of food in this place put under guard where it can be served to those who need it most.
 Who will help?"
 The swift succession of shocks had paralyzed the faculties of most of the people there, but half a dozen moved forward.
 Among them was a single gray-haired man with an air of accustomed authority.
 Arthur recognized him as the president of the bank on the ground floor.

-"I don't know who you are or if you're right in saying what has happened," said the gray-haired man.
-"But I see something's got to be done, and-well, for the time being I'll take your word for what that is.
+"I don't know who you are or if you're right in saving what has happened," said the gray-haired "But I see something's got to be done, andwell, for the time being I'll take your word for what that is.
 Later on we'll thrash this matter out."
 Arthur nodded.
-He bent over and spoke in a low voice to the gray-haired man, who moved away.
-"Grayson, Walters, Terhune, Simpson, and Forsythe come here," the gray-haired man called at a doorway.
+He bent over and spoke in a low voice to the gray-haired man, who moved away, "Grayson, Walters, Terhune, Simpson, and Forsythe come here," the gray-haired man called at a doorway.

 A number of men began to press dazedly toward him.
 Arthur resumed his harangue.

 "You people-those of you who aren't too dazed to think-are remembering there's a restaurant in the building and no need to starve.
 You're wrong.
 There are nearly two thousand of us here.
 That means six thousand meals a day.
 We've got to have nearly ten tons of food a day, and we've got to have it at once."
-"Hunt," someone suggested.
+"Hunt." someone suggested.